-If one starts to get in close, things take a turn for the weird especially regarding the Sims’ design: they look hastily put together, like a Frankenstein’s monster barely managing to walk and having a walk animation out of an Atari game.
+If one starts to get in close, things take a turn for the weird especially regarding the Sims’ design: they look hastily put together, like a Frankenstein’s monster barely being able to stand and with an Atari2600-worthy walking animation.

 The use of colour is also very peculiar, to say the least, like the weird blue creatures with four legs with a surrealistic face (muzzle?).
 Are those supposed to be dogs?

 One look at the contents of the game’s folders will give you an idea of how much stuff was left on the cutting floor, along with the design ideas one barely notices while playing.